Leica M (Typ 240): Novoflex Noflexar 35mm f/3.5 (M42)

 Since my Novoflex Noflexar 35mm f/3.5 lens has an M42 screw mount, I need an adapter to attach it to my Leica M (Typ 240).
 But initially, I did not have the correct one at hand.
 However, I own a Fotodiox T-L(M) adapter that I use for attaching the Leica to a telescope.
 This adapter has a 42 mm screw mount, it is, however, a T-mount.
 I tested whether the lens might be used with this adapter, because I was eager to take some photos with the lens.
 And indeed, I was able to attach the lens to the adapter, although, as I read later, the T-mount has a thread pitch of 0.75 mm, whereas the M42 mount has one of 1 mm.
 I found this out only "after the fact" and hoped that I did not damage the lens's screw mount and that the M42 adapter would still fit the lens...

 The Novoflex LEM/CO adapter arrived two days later, and I was able to attach it to the lens without problems.
 There was some slack, and perhaps this was the reason that I was also able to attach the T-mount adapter to the lens.
 But now I was cautious and did just one more "final" test with the T mount adapter, but did not really fix it to the lens.
-The T-mount adapter seemed to have even more slack then the M42 adapter...
+The T-mount adapter seemed to have even more slack than the M42 adapter...

 The Fotodiox T-L(M) adapter works like an extension ring (2.7 cm).
 Therefore, the lens cannot be focused at infinity, but only very close, even when distance is set to infinity.
 This would, however, not present a problem to me, because I want to use the lens as a macro lens.
 The "real" issues for me are the different thread pitches.
 In addition, the Fotodiox adapter fits too tightly to the Leica M so that I have problems with mounting it to the camera (and unmounting it again).
 The Novoflex adapter is indeed much better in this respect.
 It leads, of course, to lower magnifications than the Fotodiox adapter and it looked at first sight as if I were able to focus up to infinity.
 First tests revealed, however, that this is not quite the case, particularly when the aperture is wide open.
 This is described further down.